Siphon880gh/weather-dashboard/README.md

 ---
 ![Dashboard Screenshot](README/06-server-side-apis-homework-demo.png)

-Technical
+Credits
 ---
-Uses the OpenWeather API.
+Uses the OpenWeather API and the Weather Icons project.